EN

 Determining Eligibility for Your Immigration Case

-After a thorough case assessment, we will go over each element of the case with you to confirm eligibility and to spot any red-flag issues that may affect your case.
+After a thorough case assessment, we will review each element of your case to confirm eligibility under Asylum Law and identify any red-flag issues that may impact your Family-Based Immigration or US Citizenship Application.
+Our goal is to over-prepare, not under-prepare, ensuring we avoid unnecessary delays and any adverse surprises.

 Demonstrating the "Bona Fides" of Your Case